Table of Contents

 Body Movements is a queer and trans space.
 Any conduct that creates an intimidating, hostile, or offensive environment will not be tolerated, including sexual harassment or abuse of power.
 Anyone who disrespects someone’s right to express themselves or another’s gender identity will be asked to leave immediately.

+Body Movements is a multi-venue festival across Hackney Wick in London.
+Organisers and welfare can not be everywhere, including the streets of London, which you must navigate to get to each venue.
 We use the term “Brave” space, and we ask everyone to be responsible for themselves and their behaviour.
 Please look after each other, be brave and report if you see something unsettling.
-You can report safety issues to the security across the site.
+You can report safety issues to the security across the venues.
 Body Movements has welfare, medics, and security that are working to keep people as safe as possible in this environment.

-We welcome all constructive feedback that helps improve the safeguarding of our community, helps improve the representation within our community, and helps us become more inclusive.
-Please acknowledge that we are doing the best we can.
+We welcome all constructive feedback that helps improve the safeguarding of our community, helps improve the representation within our community, and helps us become more “inclusive”.
+Please acknowledge that we are doing the best we can, within the spaces and venues of Hackney Wick, but Body Movements can take no responsibility for what happens outside venues and on the streets of Hackney Wick.

-If you have any questions or suggestions for improvements, please email info@bodymovements.co.uk.
+If you have any questions or suggestions for improvements after October 2021, please email info@bodymovements.co.uk.

 Security & Bag Searches